Apply for grants

 Both programmes, which will be tested across the healthcare system in both Denmark and the United Kingdom, will make use of dietary strategies as well as innovative digital and health technology solutions to support lasting change.
 In parallel with the clinical research, health economic analysis to examine the cost-effectiveness will be included.
 In addition, the researchers will study how to optimise the implementation of these programmes if they prove to be effective.
 This will enable the solutions to be rapidly rolled out within the healthcare systems in Denmark and the United Kingdom.

-LightCOM will be led by a series of leading researchers from Denmark and the United Kingdom, with the involvement of municipalities and local health boards, general practitioners and hospitals.
+LightCOM is led by a series of leading researchers from Denmark and the United Kingdom, with the involvement of municipalities and local health boards, general practitioners and hospitals.
 The Danish partners in the project include the University of Copenhagen, the University of Southern Denmark and several municipalities within the Capital Region of Denmark.
-In the United Kingdom the research will be led by the University of Oxford.
+In the United Kingdom the research is led by the University of Oxford.